wpint/wpint-plugin/README.md

 e.g.

 1. Run `git clone git@github.com:wpint/wpint-plugin.git` in the plugin directory
+2. Go to the framework directory and Run `chmod +x ./bin/startup.sh && ./bin/startup.sh`
 2. Run `composer install` (make sure you have composer installed)
 3. Run `npm install` (make sure you have nodejs installed)
 4. Activate the plugin through the 'Plugins' menu in WordPress dashboard